zz2liu/RnaSeq-HpcPipelines/README.md

 # RnaSeq-HpcPipelines
 RNA-Seq Pipelines live on Yale HPC **clusters**.
 ## 1. Prepare the unix terminal on your laptop/desktop
-### for Windows users
+### For Windows users
-- download and install [babun](http://babun.github.io/), a free cygwin based linux emulator on windows.
+- download and install [babun](http://babun.github.io/), a free cygwin based linux emulator.
 Extract and run the install.bat file, it will take a few minutes.
 - And at last you will be at the terminal!
 You might want to pin it to the task bar (or search and run babun.bat later).
-- Then paste the following lines into your terminal (each line is a bash command, # is for comment):
-    - Babun Tip: mouse select text to copy, mouse right click to paste
+- Paste the following lines into your terminal (Babun Tip: mouse select text to copy, mouse right click to paste)
     ```sh
     babun update
     babun shell /bin/bash        #set bash as default shell
     ln -s $HOMEPATH/Downloads .  #make a shortcut of your Downloads folder
     ```
+    Note: Each line is a bash command, # is for comment
 - Optional: Alternative unix terminals on windows:
     - Mobaxterm is another option which should suffice this tutorial.
 You can download a free and portable (no installation needed) version [here](http://mobaxterm.mobatek.net/download-home-edition.html).
     - windows 10 users have another option to use 'subsystem for linux', [see here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).

-### for Mac OS X users
+### For Mac OS X users
+- Search and run terminal (you might want to pin it to your dock)
-- run terminal, then paste the following lines (each line is a bash command, # is for comment)
+- Paste the following lines (each line is a bash command, # is for comment)
     ```sh
     # install Homebrew, the popular free package manager for OSX.
 It will take a few minutes.
     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"